 While you walk around the island, the heat can be harsh, especially during the summer months of March, April to early May.
 If you do plan on walking some short distances, bring an umbrella and a bottle of drinking water to keep you hydrated.

 Just because it’s a small island doesn’t mean accommodations are limited.
 But we do recommend booking your accommodations before you even fly or hop on a bus to Cebu City.

-After that long boat ride from New Maya Port, a little luxury won’t hurt.
+After that long boat ride from New Maya Port, a little luxury won’t hurt, especially if you're going on a honeymoon in the Philippines.
 If you’re looking for a lavish stay on the island, here are some top hotels to check out.

 Ocean Vida Beach and Dive Resort

 This Malapascua resort has been voted one of the best places to stay when visiting the island with 12 sea-view rooms and 8 garden-view rooms.

 The air-conditioned rooms all come with a private balcony, a mini bar, hot and cold shower, safety box, and abaca and mahogany furniture.
 They also have one family room that’s perfect for vacationing families.